Englandspiel: Bad beginning

 Meanwhile, SOE was training Dutch agents to infiltrate into the Netherlands to help a fledgling resistance movement.
 The agents complained about the deficiencies of their training program.
 They were given clothing easily identifiable as British to be worn in the Netherlands, security was lax and SOE could not provide the agents in training with names and addresses of contacts and safe houses that they would need in the Netherlands.
-In response, the British confined the disaffected trainees and released them only in December 1941 after a complaint by the Dutch government-in-exile in England, and the agents signed a agreement to remain silent about their complaints.
+In response, the British confined the disaffected trainees and released them only in December 1941 after a complaint by the Dutch government-in-exile in England, and the agents signed an agreement to remain silent about their complaints.

 SOE's first two Dutch agents, wireless operator Huub Lauwers and saboteur Thys Taconis, parachuted into the Netherlands on the night of 6/7 November 1941.
 Lauwers was captured on 6 March 1942.
 He was persuaded to send messages to SOE in London, but he omitted from the messages the two security checks (deliberate errors) that were required to be introduced into messages by the sending agent, the scheme for which was known only to the agent and SOE.
 The presence of security checks in messages indicated that the sender was the legitimate agent and was acting under free will.
 The absence of security checks represented a vitally-important duress code, which should have warned SOE that the sender was either an impostor or a legitimate agent who had been captured and coerced into working for the Nazis.
 Repeatedly ignoring the significance of the absent security checks was a serious violation of the SOE's own transmission protocol.
 However, SOE London ignored the absence of the security checks and accepted the messages as genuine.
 Lauwers continued to transmit messages without the security checks and even inserted the letters CAU and GHT ("Caught") at the beginning and end of messages.
 SOE London paid no attention.

 The messages that Lauwers transmitted as a prisoner of the Germans included requests that additional agents and supplies be sent to the Netherlands.
 SOE responded positively.
 Agents and supplies, including weapons, were usually flown out of Britain at night and dropped by parachute from converted Handley Page Halifax bombers or landed in fields by Westland Lysander STOL aircraft.
 SOE air operations were based at RAF Tempsford.
 The agents and supplies were met on arrival and captured by the Germans.